 Welcome to the Human Services Leadership Field Placement Office

-This office coordinates field placements for Human Services Leadership majors in the Department of Human Services and Educational Leadership.
+This office coordinates field placements for Human Services Leadership majors in the Department of Human Services Leadership.

 This site is designed to assist campus-based students with the field placement process.
 Information and resources are also provided for field placement agencies and faculty.

 Online students, with faculty guidance, select and arrange field placement as appropriate to their goals.
 Application materials and information are available on the Human Services Leadership Online Resource Center via D2L.
-Program information for prospective Human Service Leadership Online students is available through the Center for New Learning.
+Program information for prospective Human Service Leadership Online students is available through Lifelong Learning and Community Engagement.

 Our goal is to support the preparation of future human services leadership professionals by providing field experiences that promote personal and professional development.
 Placement agencies offer experiences that align with the program’s mission and philosophy, as well as with the Council for Human Services Education (CSHSE) standards.